 As you can see from the list above, many of the reputable ETF brokers offer a handy trading app for users to invest on the go.
 Let’s explore five ETF apps on the market.

 With the use of Plus500 app, users can invest any amount they wish to in ETFs.
 Plus500 is a popular trading platform launched in 2008 and is regulated by the FCA and ASIC.
-What’s more, Plus500 is one of the few stockbrokers listed on the London Stock Exchange, adding massive credibility to the platform.
+What’s more, Plus500 is one of the few stockbrokers listed on the London Stock Exchange.

 In Plus500, all of the fees are built into the spread, which is clearly visible on the ‘Markets’ section of the app.
 Spreads for ETF CFDs can vary, although they tend to range around 0.7% during periods of high liquidity.
 At present, the Plus500 app offers 95 different ETFs to invest in.

 Rounding off our list of the most popular investment apps is AvaTrade.
-Launched in 2006, AvaTrade has generated an excellent reputation over the past decade and is now regulated by MiFID and the Central Bank of Ireland.
+Launched in 2006, AvaTrade has generated a popular reputation over the past decade and is now regulated by MiFID and the Central Bank of Ireland.
 The app has over 640 reviews on the App Store and an average rating of 4.6/5, highlighting how favourably traders view it.